 Almond milk has a huge demand globally and it enjoys a ready market unlike any other commercial crop.
-A huge investment in technology and large scale farming makes the US the leader when it comes to the production of almond nuts.
-The market for the nuts is highly competitive in terms of quantity and quality, making it difficult for smaller producers to engage in the business commercially.
+A huge investment in technology and large-scale farming makes the US the leader when it comes to the production of almond nuts.
+The market for nuts is highly competitive in terms of quantity and quality, making it difficult for smaller producers to engage in the business commercially.

 Secondly, buy certified almond products with a clear label showing it is “bee-friendly” to show the growers have put in place measures to secure honeybees.
 Finally, you can choose not to buy almond milk in entirety for a while, to keep its demand down.
 The decision is up to you.